ArashPartow/exprtk/readme.txt

 (3) Parser
-A  structure  which  takes  as input  a  string  representation  of an expression and attempts to compile said input with the result being an instance  of  Expression.
+A  component  which  takes  as input  a  string  representation  of an expression and attempts to compile said input with the result being an instance  of  Expression.
 If  an  error  is  encountered  during  the compilation  process, the  parser will  stop compiling  and return  an